berkalpyakici/wagtail-import-export-tool/README.md

 ```

 ## Known Limitations
-Page models should be consistent across both source and destination environments.
+* Page models should be consistent across both source and destination environments.
 Otherwise, importing may fail due to mismatching fields.
+* Exporting snippets is not implemented yet.

 ## Credits
 This project is based on [torchbox/wagtail-import-export](https://github.com/torchbox/wagtail-import-export).
-As they use the same Django application name, both cannot run.
+Because they use the same Django application name, both cannot be used on the same project at the same time.